Digital evidence preservation is a service offered by CI Security; contact us for a free consultation today.

-Picture a scene from an episode of CSI or one of its many spinoffs, except Critical Informatics Forensics is at the scene.
+Picture a scene from an episode of CSI or one of its many spinoffs, except CI Security Forensics is at the scene.
 Instead of dead things, dark lighting, and plain-clothed cops, you see a hard drive, a monitor, and a few other unidentifiable objects on a desk.
 It’s a rather innocent looking scene.

 Yet, as our story unravels, investigators inevitably reveal evidence of a crime and submit it to authorities.
 They can do this when they and the victim avoid evidence destruction, correctly address data integrity, and assure legal defensibility through proper chain of custody documentation.

 Criminal and HR investigations requiring computer forensics are more common than one would think.
 Cyber crimes and violations of Acceptable Use Policies can occur in the workplace, at home, or anywhere else for that matter.
 When a crime takes place, corporations, customers, or prosecutors may request a full investigation.
 Defendants or targets of investigation may even request access to computer forensic evidence as well, especially if could exonerate them.
 Activities warranting investigation can range across the spectrum of criminal activity – from hacks, fraud, spoofed emails, and child pornography, to theft of personal data or destruction of intellectual property.

 Some clients who hire us to conduct forensic investigations have had their critical systems compromised and need to recover deleted files, images, logs, and emails.
 Others need legally admissible evidence to submit to the courts.
 As a Computer Forensics Investigator at CI Security, my job is to provide the most complete timeline of what happened when a cyber crime occurred by using all available information.
 A successful outcome rests partially on my shoulders but it also depends on what you do prior to my arrival.